jma1ice/newsletterr/readme.md

 ### v0.9.12
 * Fixed error when using 587 to send email - thank you dreondre!
 * SMTP username does not require `@`, falls back to from email if SMTP username is not set - thank you dreondre!
+* Split SMTP protocol from port and offer both as options in settings

 ### v0.9.11
 * Moved .env file to a folder to assist with docker persistence